rakeshnexturn/NexTurn_DevOps/README.md

     10.What is Ansible playbook?
     11.Difference between Playbook and Ad hoc?
     12.Write and show a playbook?
+    13.What is the location of ansible config file?

 ## _Kubernetes_
     1.What is kubernetes?